fuzzylabs/edge-vision-power-estimation/model_training/README.md

 batch_size,input_size_0,input_size_1,input_size_2,output_size_0,output_size_1,output_size_2,kernel_0,kernel_1,padding_0,padding_1,stride_0,stride_1,power,runtime,layer_name
 ```

-Pooling and Convoluion store contains almost the same features except for padding in pooling layers.
-Dense layers store only input_size, output_size and batch_size information.
+Pooling and Convolutional layers contain almost the same features except for padding in the pooling layers.
+Dense layers store only `input_size`, `output_size` and `batch_size` information.
 All the layers in CSV contain values for power and runtime which is used for training the prediction models and evaluating the trained models.